lnthorne/Character-Chatbot-Application/README.md

 ## Introduction
 Welcome to *Chatbot Persona App*, where you can create and interact with your very own AI character.
 This innovative platform allows users to craft a unique AI persona using descriptive text prompts, bringing a personalized conversational partner to life through the power of GPT, the foundational Large Language Model (LLM).

+## Usage
+You need to enter your OpenAI api key in local.properties to run the chatbot

 ## Features
 - **Create Your AI**: Users can build their unique AI character by providing brief descriptions (prompts).
 - **Engage in Conversation**: Have meaningful and personalized conversations with your AI character.